-Arsenic in test solution is converted to arsine, which is evolved and then complexed with silver diethyldithiocabamate.
-The intensity of the color of the complex is determined with a spectrophotmeter or colorimeter.
-Arsenic concentration is ascertained by reference to calibration curve prepared with aid of standard arsenic solutions.
+Arsenic is determined by the silver diethyldithiocarbamate method (Note 1).
+Arsenic in the reaction solution is converted to arsine, which is evolved and then complexed with silver diethyldithiocarbamate.
+The intensity of the color of the complex is determined with a spectrophotometer or colorimeter.
+Arsenic concentration is ascertained by reference to a calibration curve prepared with the aid of standard arsenic solutions.